carlosmmatos/fal-con-24/labs/lab3/README.md

         └── detection-example.yml
     ```

-This lab consists of a `rulebooks` directory that contains two EDA rulebooks that will be used to demonstrate how to monitor and respond to CrowdStrike Falcon events using Ansible EDA.
+This lab consists of a `rulebooks` directory that contains two EDA rulebooks that will be used to demonstrate how to monitor and respond to CrowdStrike Falcon events using EDA.
 The `playbooks` directory contains Ansible playbooks that will show high-level examples of how to respond to events.

 ## Rulebooks

 > [!IMPORTANT]
-> Rulebooks are not to be confused with Ansible playbooks.
+> EDA Rulebooks are not to be confused with Ansible playbooks.
 Even though they follow a similar structure, Rulebooks operate separately from Ansible core itself.

-Rulesbooks in Ansible EDA are YAML files that define how your system should respond to events.
+Rulebooks in EDA are YAML files that define how your system should respond to events.
 They are broken out into three main sections:

 - **Sources**: Define the sources of events that you want to monitor
 - **Rules**: Define the conditions that must be met for an event to trigger a response
 - **Actions**: Define the actions that should be taken when an event meets the conditions defined in the rules

 > [!NOTE]
-> For more information on rulebooks, see the [Ansible EDA documentation](https://ansible.readthedocs.io/projects/rulebook/en/latest/introduction.html#why-rulebooks).
+> For more information on rulebooks, see the [EDA documentation](https://ansible.readthedocs.io/projects/rulebook/en/latest/introduction.html#why-rulebooks).

 ### Example Detection Events Rulebook